-Metabolites forms may be integral or pharmacological and formed during the natural biochemical process of degrading and eliminating the compounds from chemical compounds.
-It is important to know how the drug products are metabolized and what are its probable side effects. e.g. Sugars are metabolites into fructose or glucose, which are both present in the metabolic pathways.
+Metabolite forms may be integral or pharmacological and formed during the natural biochemical process of degrading and eliminating the compounds from chemical compounds.
+It is important to know how the drug products are metabolized and what are its probable side effects. e.g. Sugars are metabolites of fructose or glucose, which are both present in the metabolic pathways.

 Regulatory Guidance documents ICH Q3A (R2) and ICH Q3B (R2) state that “impurities that are also significant metabolites present in animal and/or human studies are generally considered qualified”.
 But no guidance is provided regarding data requirements for qualification.

-Metabolite impurities are by-products and formed in the body after ingesting of drug products.
+Metabolite impurities are by-products formed in the body after ingesting drug products.

 HPLC with UV, Fluorescence or Electrochemical Detection, HPLC-MS/MS, MS with high-resolution detector Triple TOF and QTrap, Nuclear magnetic resonance (NMR) spectroscopy, Capillary electrophoresis (CE), GC-MS, etc.

-Metabolic changes of drugs can be responsible for problems associated with their bioavailability, interindividual variability, drug-drug interactions, pharmacologic activity or the toxicity.
-An effective analytical method for identification, quantification, and monitoring of drug metabolism is to be developed and validated.
+Metabolic changes in drugs can be responsible for problems associated with their bioavailability, interindividual variability, drug-drug interactions, pharmacologic activity, or toxicity.
+An effective analytical method for the identification, quantification and monitoring of drug metabolism is to be developed and validated.
 HPLC with MS is a very much important analytical technique for the identification and quantification of drug metabolites.